individkid/sidegeo/README.md

   * --import takes module name or file path to import for subsequent calls
   * --call takes Haskell function of source to replace destination

 Preprocess prepends body length to each line starting with --.
 The preprocessed body of a command may contain endlines if lines in the original file did not start with --.
 The --call result string may be longer than the destination, and may contain newlines, to replace one or more by one or more.
 There are preprocess and unprocess functions in the default import for --call.
 Between successive --delay commands, transformations are made pseudocontinuous, and other commands are distributed evenly in time.
+The filter associated with a plane affects the color and sound of the plane's facets.
+Each slider of the equalizer is an input to a linear equation for a point on a curve.
+Other inputs the the equalizer equations are projected area of the facet and system flow through the plane.
+Equalizer curves determine the following.

+  * color of facets as brightness in terms of color as a frequency
+  * tone of notes as amplitude in terms of cycles per second of sound
+  * envelope of notes as volume in terms of portion of note length
+  * duration of notes as hight above minimum at start of note
+  * rhythm of notes as passage of waveform up through zero